-When it comes to serving the best quality product, your soft serve machine needs to be in its best condition.
+When it comes to serving the best quality product, your soft serve ice cream machine needs to be in its best condition.
 This means that you're required to properly clean your machine every 3 days, in order to comply with local health codes.

 - Make sure your machine is on wash and not auto because freezing water could damage your machines.